Intbar-Web-Services/Sendchat/README.md

 i should fix those issues

-ADMIN CODES:
+# ADMIN INVITES

-Everyone here gets a free 'admin code' which allows you to gain admin immediately
+Everyone here gets a free invite link (requires you to be logged in) which allows you to gain admin immediately

 Steps:

+click <a href="https://sendchat.xyz/activate?code=FbhYbF3B929gDAQzFY">this link</a> or <a href="https://sendchat.xyz/activate?code=FabFhCbNiy4368fYavE">this link</a>

+boom, you're admin

+## Manual admin

+Steps:
 go to <a href="https://sendchat.xyz/activate">this link</a>

 type in one of the admin codes below:
-FbhYbF3B929+gDAQzFY
+FbhYbF3B929gDAQzFY

+FabFhCbNiy4368fYavE

 DON'T SHARE THESE WITH PEOPLE YOU DON'T TRUST CAUSE IT GIVES THEM AUTOMATED ADMIN ACCESS !!